dunnylabumn/Ef_OG1RF_TnSeq/README.md

 This is the pipeline used to analyze data generated from TnSeq using E. faecalis OG1RF.
+This code was originally developed by Dr. Joshua Baller at the Minnesota Supercomputing Institute at the University of Minnesota, Twin Cities.
+It was published in <CITATION>.